2022 Council of the District of Columbia election

 On November 8, 2022, a general election was held for the Council of the District of Columbia.
-Elections were held in four ward districts as well as for Chairperson of the council and two at-large seats.
+Elections were held in four ward districts as well as for chairperson of the council and two at-large seats.
+Democrats remained in control of the council, electing six out of the seven positions that were on the ballot.
+Independent Kenyan McDuffin, formerly the Democratic councilperson for Ward 5, was also elected.